- Applicability and Testing

 Additional emission testing requirements, phased-in from 1998 to 2007, include:

 - Supplemental Emission Test (SET): A steady-state test to ensure that heavy-duty engine emissions are controlled during steady-state type driving, such as a line-haul truck operating on a freeway.
 SET emission limits are numerically equal to the FTP limits.

 - Not-to-Exceed (NTE) testing: Driving of any type that could occur within the bounds of a pre-defined NTE control area, including operation under steady-state or transient conditions and under varying ambient conditions.
-NTE emission limits are typically higher than the FTP limits.
+NTE emission limits are higher than the corresponding FTP limits.

-Model Year 1987-2003
+Model Year 1974-2003